roddhjav/apparmor.d/docs/development/index.md

 !!! danger "Warning"

-    Following the [profile guidelines](guidelines) is **mandatory** for all new profiles.
+    Following the [profile guidelines](guidelines.md) is **mandatory** for all new profiles.

 1. To add a new profile `foo`, add the file `foo` in [`apparmor.d/profile-a-f`][profiles-a-f].
    If your profile is part of a large group of profiles, it can also go in [`apparmor.d/groups`][groups].

-2. Write the profile content, the rules depend of the confined program, Here is the bare minimum for the program `foo`:
+2. Write the profile content, the rules depend on the confined program, Here is the bare minimum for the program `foo`:
 ``` sh
 # apparmor.d - Full set of apparmor profiles